 “During that season, we had home-field advantage throughout the playoffs,” he said.
 “Our first playoff game went to double overtime, and I threw the winning touchdown pass.
 Any time you can win a playoff game in double overtime and fans rush the field, that’s a lot of fun.”

 Dr. Edwards’s accolades don’t stop there.
 He set an NCAA record with 26 consecutive completions – five at the end of one game, then 21 straight to start the next game – a Division III football record that stands to this day.
 The crazy thing?
 He didn’t even know it was happening.

 “Suddenly, we had an incompletion that didn’t mean much, and everyone in the stands groaned,” he said.
 “I didn’t know what the big deal was.
 Then they made an announcement about the record.
 When you’re in the moment, it’s hard to know.
 You’re not thinking about it.”

 His playing days are over now, but Dr. Edwards still loves to be around football.
-As part of his duties at Tri Rivers, he occasionally serves as a team physician for local high school teams such as Knoch and Mars.
+As part of his duties at Tri Rivers, he serves as a team physician for the local Mars Area High School football team.
 Sometimes he reflects on his time at W&J, as he surely did when he discovered he’d be receiving the school’s highest athletic honor.
 He’s come a long way since picking up the football as a kid.

 “It was challenging throughout the way,” Dr. Edwards said.
 “It proves that perseverance helps, and it solidifies that what I did was worth it.”